ondiekelijah/ondiek-elijah.me/data/blog/exploring-flask-sqlalchemy-queries.md

 date: '2021-07-20'
 tags: ['Python', 'Flask', 'Flask-SQLAlchemy']
 draft: false
-summary: 'A detailed tutorial on most used Flask-SQLAlchemy queries '
+summary: 'A detailed walkthrough of the most commonly used Flask-SQLAlchemy queries.
+This tutorial is your cheatsheet for learning the most commonly used Flask-SQLAlchemy queries to make development easier.'
 ---

 Originally posted on [Hashnode.](https://develie.hashnode.dev/exploring-flask-sqlalchemy-queries)